AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-04-12-Hicetnunc.xyz-and-NFTs-on-the-Tezos-Blockchain-~-What's-new ~-April-2021-Update.md

 <h2><a href='hDAO'>hDAO and the hDAO feed</a></h2>
 You might've noticed already that every NFT on hicetnunc has a little circle underneath it, in the lower right corner.
 The same circle can be found on the NFT page itself, underneath the OBJKT number, and also in the drop down menu.
 This circle isn't just some aesthetical UI fluff but it can actually be clicked.
 Clicking it underneath an NFT will trigger your Tezos wallet, clicking it in the hamburger menu takes you to the hDAO feed.

-<h2><a name='Presstube'>The 'Presstube' method</a></h2>
-The 'Presstube' method is essentially a specific way of pricing NFTs on hicetnunc, which rewards the early birds that swoop in and cop the first couple of editions of a freshly minted NFT.
-When you mint an NFT on hicetnunc, it appears in the store, however it is not immediately up for sale.

 <h2><a name='Kalamint'>A new challenger arrives: Kalamint ~ Punc vs. Boutique</a></h2>
 Kalamint was officially announced on the 19th of December as the 'first NFT marketplace on Tezos', and was scheduled for a release in January 2021.
 This release was then delayed to the 18th of February, which was delayed again due to some UI problems and Kalamint didn't launch until the 23rd of March.
 At this point it might have been a little bit silly to still call it the 'first NFT platform for Tezos', when hicetnunc had already been up and running for more than a month.
 It could have been acknowledged at least?
 I'm not complaining though, the more the merrier, and maybe this competition will drive the different platforms to keep improving.